nicokosi/pullpitoK/README.md

 ### Inspect the code

-Code inspection is configured on the master branch.
+Code inspection is configured on the `main` branch.
 See the [sonarcloud.io's dashboard](https://sonarcloud.io/dashboard?id=nicokosi_pullpitoK).

 In order to inspect the code locally, run: